-Retirement planning is much more than planning for finances in retirement.
-While making provision for adequate retirement income is of primary importance, other considerations cannot be ignored.
+Retirement planning is more than planning for finances in retirement.
+While insuring adequate retirement income is the number One concern, other considerations cannot be ignored.
 Each of us is different and have different needs.
 Are you married, widowed, divorced, single?
 Do you have children?
 Are any of your family dependent on you for partial or complete support.
 What is your medical condition?
 What type of medical facilities will you require in retirement?
 If not working, what will you do in retirement?
 The quickest way to get “old” and deteriorate is to sit around and do nothing.

 During your working years, social interaction may have been provided by contacts at work, neighbors and friends, contacts at church or social clubs, interaction with other parents through your children’s friends at school or church activities.
 The availability of many of those contacts may wane after retirement.
 Children grow up and make new friends, go away to college or the military, transfer to various locations to accommodate their own job requirements.
 The need for social interaction remains.